Skip to main content

 6. Developed and implemented a series of innovative programs and events designed to extend beyond traditional recreational sports offerings.
 Signature events included Grocery Bingo, Fresh Air, Fresh Start, Make and Takes, Splash-In Movie, Big Ball Volleyball, and an Esports Tournament.
 These programs were well attended and contributed to broadening student engagement in campus recreation.

-7. Increase Intramural Sports participation of 15% as a result adapting sport options and increased in marketing.
+7. Increased Intramural Sports participation by 15% as a result of adapting sport options and increasing marketing.

 8. Purchased four new treadmills and other fitness equipment for Cooper Fitness Center after several years of limited capital investment.